 8. The relay sends a NAS message to acknowledge message 6 from AMF.

-The Relay UE proceeds with the rest of PC5 link setup with relay using S-NSSAI subject to NSSAA as illustrated in Figure 6.24.2.1-1.
+The Relay UE proceeds with the rest of the PC5 link setup with relay using S-NSSAI subject to NSSAA as illustrated in Figure 6.24.2.1-1.

 6.24.2.3 AAA-S triggered Authorization Revocation to use S-NSSAI for Remote UE